HomeDing/homeding.github.io/boards/esp32s3/sc01-plus.md

 description: ESP32-S3 Board with touch display
 excerpt: >
   This touch display panel with a 320 * 480 LCD display based on a ESP32-S3 processor.
-  This panel is supported by the [HomeDing BigDisplay Example].
+  This panel is supported by the [HomeDing BigDisplay Example](/examples/display.md).
 ---

 ![sc01-plus.jpg](/boards/esp32s3/sc01-plus.jpg "w600")